 To address this, we are endeavoring to secure long-term revenue streams by aiming to reduce product inventories with stronger digital sales while continuously leveraging our major intellectual property with rereleases of past titles and in spin-off products.

 (3) Dependency on Popular Series

-Capcom has released many games, and a portion of these have tended to be more popular than others.
-Sales for our established franchises show limited volatility and help stabilize our business performance; however, if the market environment changes or if there are any defects or issues with these games, we face the risk of losing users, which could have an adverse effect on our future business strategies, performance and financial condition.
+The Group has released many games, and a portion of these have tended to be more popular than others.
+Sales for our established franchises show limited volatility and help stabilize our business performance; however, if the market environment changes or if there are any defects or issues with these games, we face the risk of losing users, which could have an adverse effect on our business strategies, performance and financial condition.

 (4) Violent Scenes and Depictions

 Some of our popular games contain scenes of violence, grotesque imagery, or other provocative depictions.
 When violent crimes or crimes involving juveniles occur, certain members of the media often claim that games have an effect on or relationship to these incidents.
 Because of this, we may be subject to defamation in public or possible regulatory action by governing bodies, which may have an adverse effect on our business performance or financial condition.